-The Australian Women’s Archives Program (AWAP) was established in 1999 to build knowledge and recognition of the social, cultural, historical and economic contribution made by Australian women to public and private life.
+The Australian Women’s Register (AWR) was established in 1999 to build knowledge and recognition of the social, cultural, historical and economic contribution made by Australian women to public and private life.
 A collaborative initiative from inception (between the University of Melbourne and the National Foundation for Australian Women) it encourages partnerships between academics, archive professionals and cultural and community organisations to publish authoritative research about women.

 - Conduct original research and compile information about women’s history